 Work performed by an employee in excess of the maximum daily working hours will be treated as overtime.
 The Labour Law provides for a maximum of two hours of overtime daily.
 In principle, overtime will be paid at a rate that is 25 per cent higher than the normal hourly rate.
-However, if the overtime is worked between 9pm and 4am or on Fridays (Fridays are not working days in the UAE), the overtime will be paid at a rate that is 50 per cent higher than the normal hourly rate.
+However, if the overtime is worked between 9pm and 4am or on the weekly rest days, overtime will be paid at a rate that is 50 per cent higher than the normal hourly rate.
 Some special classes of employees are excluded from overtime pay, for instance senior employees in managerial and supervisory positions.

 iii Protection of wages

-Under Ministerial Resolution No. 739 of 2016 concerning the Protection of Wages, all companies registered with the Ministry of Human Resources and Emiratisation must now pay wages in full within a period not exceeding 10 days from the due date as registered in the wage protection system (WPS).
+Under Ministerial Resolution No. 739 of 2016 concerning the Protection of Wages, all companies registered with the Ministry of Human Resources and Emiratisation must pay wages in full within a period not exceeding 10 days from the due date as registered in the wage protection system (WPS).
 The Ministry of Human Resources and Emiratisation will only continue to deal with establishments registered with the WPS.
-As a result, employers are urged to subscribe to the WPS immediately and comply with its requirements to prevent being subject to the penalties outlined in that resolution, which include suspension of activities of the establishment, banning the registration of new establishments by the employer, and fines.
+As a result, employers should subscribe to the WPS and comply with its requirements to prevent being subject to the penalties outlined in Ministerial Resolution No. 739, which include suspension of activities of the establishment, banning the registration of new establishments by the employer, and fines.
 It is clear that the focus is on ensuring that wages are paid on time, protecting employees from manipulation of their financial entitlements, reducing the number of labour disputes and assisting the judicial system in labour entitlement disputes by providing evidence in relation to the same.

 The Labour Law applies to all employees working in the UAE irrespective of nationality.
 Foreign workers enjoy the minimum benefits provided for in the Labour Law.
 This notwithstanding, the Labour Law establishes a preference for the employment of nationals, and foreign nationals may only be employed after fulfilling the conditions set out in the Law.
-In theory, under the Labour Law, foreign nationals should only be employed if there are no national employees available.
+In theory, under the Labour Law, foreign nationals should only be employed if there are no Emiratis available for recruitment.
 If this occurs, preference should be given first to Arab nationals and then to other nationalities.
 Nevertheless, demand is such that these requirements often are not implemented.

 The preference for UAE nationals has been reconfirmed in some Emiratisation policies that have been approved through ministerial resolutions and circulars, which basically set a certain quota of Emiratis who must be employed in a particular sector.
 The banking sector is one of the areas in which Emiratisation is a focus.
 Generally, however, these Emiratisation policies have not been fully implemented or enforced and there is no limit currently on the number of foreign workers a company may hire.
 Generally, employers in the UAE are not required to pay any taxes or social benefits to the employees.
 Employers may create a savings fund for employees or may put in place a retirement or insurance scheme for the benefit of employees.
 As an exception to this rule, Federal Law No. 7 of 1999 regulating pensions and social insurance requires employers to pay in respect of UAE nationals (subsequently extended to cover the nationals of Gulf Cooperation Council (GCC) countries) a contributory pension to the General Authority for Pensions and Social Security.
 This could be seen as an extra cost of hiring UAE nationals or nationals of another GCC country.